cerebro-data/external-docs/docs/SupportedSQL.md

 There are use cases where it is valid to retain or drop permissions when the corresponding catalog object (db, table, or view) is dropped.
-CDAS extends the `DROP DATABASE` and `DROP TABLE/VIEW` statements to optionally specify whether the associated permissions should be dropped as well.
+CDAS extends the `DROP DATABASE` and `DROP TABLE/VIEW` statements to optionally specify whether the associated permissions should also be dropped.

 ```sql
 DROP DATABASE [IF EXISTS] db [CASCADE] [(INCLUDING | EXCLUDING) PERMISSIONS];